You’re invited to help GottaGoGolf design the perfect golf bra! Read on!

 “My bra is pinching me,” I said.
 “I’m taking it off.”

 “My panties are chafing,” Lynn said in the next stall.
 “I’m taking them off.”

 We discreetly balled our undergarments into our fists and stashed them in our golf bags.
 Thus liberated, we kicked ass on the back nine.
 It was, by the way, a chilly spring afternoon so we were well-bundled.

-When we’ve got 500 responses, we’ll get to work on our own prototypes for the BirdieBra™ and, later, BirdieBriefs™.
+So we’re getting to work on our own prototypes for the BirdieBra™ and, later, BirdieBriefs™.
 In the meantime, follow our progress at BirdieBra.com.